Skip to main content

 Prostate cancer is the most common cancer in men in the UK1, but many of its symptoms are also signs of less serious problems.
 Men's health specialist Dr Jeff Foster, a GP at H3Health, explains that in the early stages of prostate cancer, it's especially difficult to tell the difference between prostate cancer and benign prostatic hyperplasia (BPH), also called prostate gland enlargement.

 While prostate cancer can be life-threatening, BPH is a treatable prostate disease that doesn't lead to cancer.
-Although prostrate cancer is much more serious, the doctor explains that the same principle applies to the two conditions:
+Although prostate cancer is much more serious, the doctor explains that the same principle applies to the two conditions:

 "In both cases, something in the prostate gland - which helps produce semen, gets larger and squashes the urethra, the tube through which you urinate, which causes problems while peeing.
 This is the principle of every prostate disease, and it means that they each have many of the same symptoms."